In Wake Of Khashoggi Killing, Fox Networks Partners With Saudi State Media

-Less than two months after Washington Post journalists Jamal Khashoggi’s brutal murder, Fox Networks is partnering with a Saudi Arabian government-owned media company, CNN Business reports.
+Less than two months after Washington Post journalist Jamal Khashoggi’s brutal murder, Fox Networks is partnering with a Saudi Arabian government-owned media company, CNN Business reports.
 Fox is partnering with the Middle East Broadcasting Center (MBC), the Middle East’s largest broadcaster, in an effort to bring its streaming service Fox Plus to the region.

-Via MBC’s Shahid Plus platform, the newfounded streaming service will be available in 24 countries total, and subscribers will pay $4,99 a month to access English and Arabic language content.
+Via MBC’s Shahid Plus platform, the newly founded streaming service will be available in 24 countries total, and subscribers will pay $4.99 a month to access English and Arabic language content.

 “New services are coming up every day.
 We have just seen the tip of the iceberg,” General Manager at Fox Networks Group Sanjay Raina announced in a statement.
 The announcement comes as somewhat of a surprise, considering that Fox joined dozens of American news outlets and business leaders in boycotting a Riyadh investment conference in an act of supposed revolt amid speculation that the country’s leadership ordered Jamal Khashoggi’s murder, as per NBC News.

 Khashoggi was killed on October 2 in the Saudi consulate in Istanbul, Turkey.
-U.S. officials – the Central Intelligence Agency (CIA) included – said that the brutal murder had to have been approved by Saudi Crown Prince Mohammed bin Salman himself, according to BBC.
+U.S. officials — the CIA included — said that the brutal murder had to have been approved by Saudi Crown Prince Mohammed bin Salman himself, according to BBC.
 The vast majority of the American public appears to have denounced the brutal regime, calling for a halt on arms sales, but President Donald Trump remains one of the few individuals willing to defend it.

 Oil prices hit new low for the year as Trump defends Saudi Arabia following CIA report on Khashoggi death https://t.co/x2j450Csup pic.twitter.com/NYCXE1vNuW